 The majority reported making their hiring decisions between 5 and 15 minutes into the interview.
 (We’ll call those students Grade A candidates.)
 Twenty-two percent said they hadn’t made a decision even at the end of the interview.
 We’ll call those the Grade C candidates – their final grade probably depends on how the rest of the field did, (grading on a curve.)
 But five percent said they made their decision within the first minute of starting the interview.
-We strongly suspect that those decisions were decisions NOT to hire.
+We strongly suspect that those decisions were decisions NOT to hire due to interviewing mistakes.

 Those candidates blew it within a minute of sitting down in the meeting.
 Here’s how to avoid that fate:

 There are two kinds of interviewing mistakes: verbal and non-verbal.
 Non-verbal mistakes include fidgeting, which makes you look nervous and, frankly, less competent, since we equate confidence with your ability to perform.
 Playing with your hair or jewelry, jiggling your leg, and other nervous tics will draw attention away from your answers, no matter how good they are.

 Eye contact matters.
 Both nervous tics and lack of good eye contact will also make you seem less honest, a trait employers are screening carefully for in an interview.
 If the job requires customer contact, your social skills will be critical to your success.
 Posture sends a strong message: relaxed shoulders, raised chin, self-assured eye contact, and a genuine smile signal social confidence and the ability to interact well with others.